apache/cassandra/doc/source/new/streaming.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Streaming in Cassandra 4.0 is based on Non-blocking Input/Output (NIO) with Netty (`CASSANDRA-12229
 <https://issues.apache.org/jira/browse/CASSANDRA-12229>`_).
 It replaces the single-threaded (or sequential), synchronous, blocking model of streaming messages and transfer of files.
 Netty supports non-blocking, asynchronous, multi-threaded streaming with which multiple connections are opened simultaneously.
 Non-blocking implies that threads are not blocked as they don’t wait for a response for a sent request.
 A response could be returned in a different thread.
 With asynchronous, connections and threads are decoupled and do not have a 1:1 relation.
 Several more connections than threads may be opened.
-Netty version 4.1.28 is used.

 Zero Copy Streaming
 ^^^^^^^^^^^^^^^^^^^^